cargomail-org/grip/README.md

 ## Motivation

-Use OAuth 2.0 mechanism in MTA-to-MTA communication.
+Use OAuth 2.0 mechanism in MTA-to-MTA communication in the email system.

 ## Identity Propagation